 Both cells follow the semiconservative model of replication.

 The manufacturing of DNA strands is controlled by polymerase enzymes.

 The lagging strands are created by small fragments known as Okazaki fragments.

 The DNA strands in both cells begin with a small RNA primer.

 The ligase enzymes seal the breaks and the primers between the strands.

-Ans.
-Okazaki fragments are short DNA nucleotide sequences which are synthesised discontinuously in DNA replication and the later phase of the process are linked together by DNA ligase to form the lagging strand.
-During replication RNA and DNA, primers are removed so the Okazaki fragments can bind to the DNA molecule.
-This is a common process and Okazaki fragment maturation takes place around a million times during DNA replication.
-These fragments are located on each strand which dictates new DNA synthesis away from the direction of replication fork movement.
+Okazaki fragments are short DNA nucleotide sequences which are synthesized discontinuously in DNA replication and the later phase of the process are brought and linked together by DNA ligase to form the lagging strand.